blissman/raspberry-pi-noip-autostart/readme.md

 2. Run the install script `$ ./install.sh`

 ## Removing Autostart
-3. If you wish to remove noip2.sh from your autostart, use `$ sudo update-rc.d -f noip2.sh remove`
+1. If you wish to remove noip2.sh from your autostart, use `$ sudo update-rc.d -f noip2.sh remove`
+2. Delete the script front your `/etc/init.d` folder: `$ sudo rm -rf /etc/init.d/noip2.sh`